Baseball Pilgrimages

 Goodyear’s vision extends far beyond baseball.
 Their master plan calls for a ballpark village, with the ballpark serving as the anchor for mixed-use development.
 “Its ground-level concourse is being planned to ensure cohesive integration with surrounding restaurants, offices and a hotel/conference center,” is how the city words it.

-Just as the Reds will beginning in 2010, the Indians will pay $100,000 per year in rent, with upward adjustments to cover inflation.
+Just as the Reds will beginning in 2010, the Indians pay $100,000 per year in rent, with upward adjustments to cover inflation.
 Each team signed a 20-year lease with two five-year renewal options.

-Cincinnati’s lease was approved unanimously by the Goodyear city council on July 14 after the city found a way to fund the additional $32 million needed to convert the complex into a two-team facility.
+Cincinnati’s lease was approved unanimously by the Goodyear city council on July 14, 2008 after the city found a way to fund the additional $32 million needed to convert the complex into a two-team facility.

 That financing will come largely from public improvement corporation bonds, which will cost the city about $1.5 million in payments each year.
 The debt service will be paid primarily from Goodyear’s revolving fund budget, and could be supplemented with a proposed 1 percent increase to the hotel bed tax.